microsoftarchive/Learn-LTI/CONFIGURATION_GUIDE.md

 At this time, we do not support LTI 1.1 with Canvas LMS.

 ### LTI 1.3

+The LTI 1.3 and LTI Advantage platform requires a tool to be initially configured in the Developer Keys page, followed by being added to an account or course.
+First, configure the tool in the Developer Keys page.

-1. Open your LMS and sign in with the admin account.
+1. Open your LMS and sign in with the admin account (Users who want to manage Developer Keys must have the **Developer Keys - manage** permission).
 2. Click **Admin** from the left navigation pane, then click the name of the account.
 3. Click **Developer Keys**.
 4. Click **+Developer Key** and click **+LTI Key**.